 Option 2: Only take a test upon arrival in Aruba (no other test results uploaded prior to travel) - a Molecular PCR test will be conducted immediately after arrival, and visitors will be required to be in mandatory quarantine at their hotel or booked place of stay.
 The quarantine will be up to 24 hours, and the Aruba Department of Health will make every effort to have results in 6-8 hours, in order to minimize the visitors’ time in quarantine.

 (iv) Purchasing Aruba Visitors Insurance

-This insurance is mandatory for all visitors and must be purchased in advance of travel as part of the online ED Card process.
+This insurance is mandatory for all visitors (including children) and must be purchased in advance of travel as part of the online ED Card process.
 One’s own travel insurance can be supplementary to the Aruba Visitors Insurance but cannot replace it.
 As of November 1, 2020 premiums are a flat rate per person ($30 for persons 15 and over and $10 for persons 14 and younger) for a maximum duration of 180 days.